MaddyTP/node-red-contrib-ui-reef/README.md

 [![platform](https://img.shields.io/badge/platform-Node--RED-red)](https://nodered.org)

-This set of Node-Red nodes are inteded to be used to create an interactive dashboard for reef and freshwater aquarium controllers.
+These nodes were designed to facilitate the creation of a Node-RED aquarium or hydroponics controller.
 Node-Red-Dashboard (min v2.10.0) is required and must be installed first.

 ![image](https://user-images.githubusercontent.com/45469378/146694931-4b29cefe-bff7-48d8-b2ff-3cca6dedfff5.png)